codehashira28/regex-tutorial/gist-template.md

 We will breakdown each component in detail later, but at a high level, the regex pattern above will match any text that meets the following criteria:

-• The string starts with an optional '#' character
+• The string starts with an optional '#' character.

-• The rest of the string consists of a total of 6 or 3 characters that is any combination of the characters 'a-f' and/or '0-9'.
+• The rest of the string consists of a total of 6 or 3 characters that is any combination of the characters 'a-f' (lowercase) and/or '0-9'.

 ## Table of Contents